Pi4J/pi4j.github.io/content/documentation/device-examples/components/_index.md

 TODO: better statement how the launcher works

 ### Electrical Engineering
-General inputs and help on electrical engineering can be looked up on Getting started with PI4J / .[Electrical Engineering](/getting-started/electricalengeneering/) page.
+General inputs and help on electrical engineering can be looked up on Getting started with PI4J / [Electrical Engineering](/getting-started/electricalengeneering/) page.